Multidimensional Manhattan Preferences: Preliminaries

-For $d=2$, the Manhattan distance of two points is equal to the length of a path between them on a rectilinear grid.
-Hence, under Manhattan distances, a \myemph{circle} is a square rotated at a $45^{\circ}$ angle from the coordinate axes.
+A \myemph{sphere} around $\pq$ of distance $s \geq 0$ is a set consisting of all points of distance $s$ to $\pq$.
+Formally, it is the set $\{\px \in \dspace \mid \dis{\px - \pq}_p = s\}$.
+In two dimensions, we call a sphere a \myemph{circle}.
+For $d=2$, the Manhattan distance of two points is equal to the length of a shortest path between them on a rectilinear grid.
+Hence, under Manhattan distances, a circle is a square rotated at a $45^{\circ}$ angle from the coordinate axes.
 The intersection of two Manhattan-circles can range from two points to two segments as depicted in \cref{fig:L1unit}.